goction/goction/README.md

 - For root: `/etc/goction/config.json`
 - For other users: `~/.config/goction/config.json`

-You can modify this file to change settings such as the port number, log file location, or API token.
+You can modify this file to change settings such as the port number, log file location, API token, or dashboard credentials.

 To view or reset the configuration: